chtzvt/eliteshell/README.md

-Welcome to /r/EliteShell!

-What is EliteShell?
+# EliteShell!

-EliteShell is a cool theme based on the theme seen in /r/nameaserver.
-It's an awesome, minimal, easy to use, and really cool looking theme for your subreddit with a large focus on text.

-EliteShell is made primarily for subreddits involving computers, however, it can be used just about anywhere you want a cool "homebrew" look.
-The goal of this theme is to provide a very minimalistic, yet custom and appropriate look to such subreddits.
+[EliteShell](https://www.reddit.com/r/eliteshell) is a cool theme based on the theme used by [/r/nameaserver](https://www.reddit.com/r/nameaserver).
+It's an awesome, minimal, easy to use, customisable, and generally really cool looking theme for your subreddit with a large focus on text.
+While it's is made primarily for subreddits involving computers, it can be used just about anywhere you want a cool "homebrew" look.

-If you'd like to use EliteShell in your subreddit, you can download and install the latest version from the link in the sidebar.

-If you're using Elite Shell in your subreddit, please make a post here and tell me about it!
+If you're using Elite Shell in your subreddit, please [make a post](https://www.reddit.com/r/eliteshell/submit?title=/r/YourSub%20is%20using%20EliteShell!) and tell me about it!
 I love to see how ES is being used.

-Bug reports, questions, comments, and contributions are all welcome!

-Thanks for visiting, and I hope you enjoy Elite Shell!

------------------------------------------INSTALLATION-----------------------------------------
+## Installation

-To install, download the images (spritesheet.png and expando.png) and upload them into your subreddit's stylesheet page, without changing the filenames.
+1. Download the images ([sprites.png](https://raw.githubusercontent.com/ctrezevant/eliteshell/master/sprites.png) and [expando.png](https://raw.githubusercontent.com/ctrezevant/eliteshell/master/expando.png)) and upload them to your subreddit's stylesheet page, without changing the filenames.

-Then, simply copy the contents of the CSS file (linked to on the sidebar) into your subreddit's stylesheet page.
+2. Simply copy the contents of the [CSS file](https://github.com/ctrezevant/eliteshell/blob/master/eliteshell.css) into the relevant box on your subreddit's stylesheet page.

-It's that simple!
+3. It's that simple!
 Enjoy EliteShell!

-------------------ENABLING/DISABLING EXPANDO BUTTONS--------------------

-If you'd like to enable the expando buttons on your subreddit ([these]), then you can do that very easily.

-First, make sure that expando.png is uploaded into your subreddit.

-Then, using the search function of your browser (Usually Ctrl+F, or Command+F on Macs), search for "#enable-expando-buttons" (without the quotes).

-That will take you to the part of the CSS concerning the expando button.
-There, you must remove one line of code.
-Don't worry, though!
-It's only one line, and there's a detailed explanation on how to do it :)

------------------------------------------UPDATES-----------------------------------------

-Updates will happen periodically, as new features arrive and bugs are brought to my attention.

-To stay up to date on new features and updates, I recommend subscribing to this subreddit.
-Here, I'll post all news and updates to EliteShell.

-Thanks for visiting, and enjoy Elite Shell!